MEAC/Gradebook_HashTable/README.md

-# Password_Hash-Table
+# Gradebook_Hash-Table
-Hash table algorithm that reads a file of passwords from a user and sort the passwords.
+Hash table algorithm that asks a user (teacher) to create a file for class and insert/search/delete the grades of a specific students student ID.
 ((In progress))